Walking in Beauty: Explore Naa'tsis'aan with a Navajo family and guest archaeologist

 - Fee includes $100 donation to youth programs

-- Fee includes lodging at Recapture Lodge on April 23
+- Fee includes lodging and orientation at Recapture Lodge on the first evening.

 - Due to Navajo Nation regulations, this is an alcohol free trip

-- Participants provide their own sleeping gear or may rent tents, sleeping bags, and ground pads from CFI.
+- Participants provide their own sleeping gear or may rent tents, sleeping bags, ground pads or cots from CFI.

 All participants on our adult seminars and on our private trips are required to be fully vaccinated.